TOMLINSON BARN EDUCATION CENTER Project Background & History

 Benefits to the Community

-Improved Annual Reforestation Tree Sale: A district owned space, with water and area for storing, packing and distribution will enhance the effectiveness of the District's Annual Reforestation Tree Sale, resulting in an anticipated increase in participation, trees sold, and overall green space throughout the county.
+Improved Annual Reforestation Tree Sale: A district owned space, with water and area for storing, packing and distribution will enhance the effectiveness of the Annual Reforestation Tree Sale, resulting in an increase in participation and trees added to the environment.

 Interpretive Trail: The installation of an interpretive Trail used for education on native species identification, forest management and the value of planting native.